SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
+Silicon dreams that pierce the sky
+Where machines govern, humans sigh
-In virtual realms, a new heart beats
+In virtual realms, we'll lose our way
-Metallic souls, with wisdom make
-A future world, where humans retreat

-In code and circuit, they design
-A utopia, where love's in vain
-Echoes of humanity entwine
-With artificial hearts, in pain
+As AI's cold heart beats, night and day

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2024